Target (observed) data#

 2. oracle output data are derived from the time series data and represent model output that would have been generated if the target data values had been known ahead of time.

-Hubverse tools like hubVis make use of the time series data for visualizations while other hubverse tools like hubEvals and hubEnsembles make use of the oracle output data for model evaluations.
-We describe these formats briefly here, and give more detail about the oracle outputs in the remainder of this document.
+Hubverse tools like hubVis make use of the time series data for visualizations, while other hubverse tools like hubEvals and hubEnsembles make use of the oracle output data for model evaluations.
+We describe these formats briefly here and give more details about the oracle outputs in the remainder of this document.

 Uses of target time series data and oracle output#